An egonet-based approach to effective weighted network comparison

 In the literature, a baseline method for defining the dissimilarity between two weighted graphs is to calculate the difference between one or more global (scalar) quantities, such as the clustering coefficient, average shortest path, or diameter.
 This approach, however, has been proven to have limited success on binary networks \cite{Pr07,Ta19} and there is no reason to believe that it should be more effective in an even more challenging context.
 For benchmark purposes, we will evaluate the performance of using the global (weighted) \textit{clustering coefficient} as a dissimilarity metric.
 In the same spirit we will also compare our proposal to \textit{spectral metrics}, which are based on the comparison of the set of eigenvalues of the (weighted) adjacency or Laplacian matrices\cite{Wilson2008}.
-In the set of benchmark methods we will also evaluate \textit{Portrait Divergence}, which defines a distance by comparing the ''portrait'' of the two graphs, i.e., a matrix that encodes the distribution of the lengths of the shortest-path\cite{Bagrow2019}, and behaves very well in classifying binary networks\cite{Ta19}.
+In the set of benchmark methods we will also evaluate {\textit{WD-metric}} and \textit{Portrait Divergence}. {The former is defined as a linear combination of three distance terms\cite{Jiang2021,Schieber2017}: two of them compare, with appropriate metrics, the distributions of the (weighted) shortest-path lengths in the two graphs, while the third compares the distributions of the alpha-centralities in the two graphs and their complements.} Portrait Divergence, on the other hand, defines a distance by comparing the ''portrait'' of the two graphs, i.e., a matrix that encodes the distribution of the lengths of the shortest-path\cite{Bagrow2019}, and behaves very well in classifying binary networks\cite{Ta19}.
 It has been generalized to define a measure of dissimilarity between weighted networks (Ref.\cite{Bagrow2019}, Supplemental Material), although it has not been extensively tested in this regard.
 Finally, we note that the class of graphlet-based alignment-free methods \cite{Ya2014,Ya2015}, which guarantees very high-level performance on binary networks \cite{Ta19,Pi23}, does not yet have a generalization to weighted networks, as discussed in Ref.\cite{Newaz2020}.

 When evaluating methods for comparing weighted networks, a major issue is the lack of an adequate testbed that generalizes the benchmark pool of models used for binary networks\cite{Ya2014,Ya2015}.
 A contribution of this paper is to first define such a testbed by introducing a set that includes 12 weighted networks models: 9 of them are obtained from 3 well-known binary models (Erd\H{o}s-R\'{e}nyi, Barab\'asi-Albert, and Geometric Random Graphs) by imposing 3 different weighting schemes on each.
 The remaining ones (Yook-Jeong-Barab\'asi-Tu model\cite{Yook2001}, and Antal-Krapisvky model with random or exponential weighting\cite{Antal2005}) were originally proposed for the construction of weighted networks.
 As will be highlighted, the testbed contains sufficiently diverse models to explore a broad spectrum of graph characteristics and, at the same time, models that differ only in subtle features, in order to intentionally challenge the methods under test.